mariojacob/z-downloads/readme.md

 === Z-Downloads ===

 Contributors: urbanbase
-Tags: download manager, downloads, zip, zip archiv, workflow, shortcodes, statistik, download count, download button, button, md5, sha1
+Tags: download manager, downloads, zip, zip archiv, workflow, shortcodes, statistics, statistik, download count, download button, button, md5, sha1
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.6
 Requires at least: 4.9
 Tested up to: 5.3
-Stable tag: 1.1.0
+Stable tag: 1.2.0

-Download Verwaltung und automatische ZIP-Archiv Erstellung
+Download management and automatic ZIP archive creation

 == Description ==

-Der komfortable Download-Manager für WordPress.
+The convenient download manager for WordPress.

 https://www.youtube.com/watch?v=x0wn-sf6g9w

-Ein Hauptmerkmal sind die automatisierten Abläufe:

-Ein und dieselbe Datei befindet sich in mehreren Downloads, wie zum Beispiel Promo-Material.
-Bei einer Änderung muss nur die eine Datei ersetzt werden und wird auf alle vorhandenen Downloads übernommen.
+The main features are the automated processes:

+The same file is in multiple downloads, such as promotional material.
+In the event of a change, only one file has to be replaced and is applied to all existing downloads.

 [Z-Downloads Webseite](https://code.urban-base.net/z-downloads?utm_source=wporg)

-= Vorteile =
+= Benefits =

-- Zeitersparnis
+-   Time savings
-- Arbeitserleichterung
+-   Workload
-- Bessere Übersicht
+-   Better overview

-= Top Features =
+= Top features =

-- Multilingual - Deutsch und Englisch.
+-   Multilingual - German and English
-- DSGVO konform - Die IP-Adresse wird standardmäßig anonymisiert.
+-   GDPR (DSGVO) compliant - By default, the IP address is anonymized
-- Download Statistik
+-   Download statistics
 -   Shortcodes
-- Informationen ausgeben
+-   Output information
-- Download-Buttons
+-   Download button
-- Download-Buttons mit Icons
+-   Download button with icons
-- MD5 und SHA1 Hash im Frontend anzeigen
+-   Show MD5 and SHA1 hash in the frontend
-- Sicherheit: der direkte Pfad zur Download-Datei ist nicht sichtbar
-- Zentrale Dateiverwaltung
-- Automatische ZIP-Archiv Erstellung
+-   Security: the direct path to the download file is not visible
+-   You can activate the direct URL path for PDF files
+-   Central file management
+-   Automatic ZIP archive creation
-- PHP 7 optimiert
+-   PHP 7 optimized
-- Vorbereitet für Internationalisierung
+-   Prepared for internationalization

-= Anforderungen =
+= Conditions =

 -   WordPress 4.9+ -- latest version 5.3.x

-= Übersetzung =
+= Translation =

-- Deutsch - de_DE = in /language inkludiert
+-   English - en_US, en_BG = in /language
-- Englisch - en_US, en_BG = in /language inkludiert
+-   German - de_DE = in /language

 == Installation ==

-= Im WordPress Plugin-Verzeichnis =
+= In the WordPress plugin directory =

-Suche in deinem WordPress Plugin-Verzeichnis nach "Z-Downloads" und installiere dieses, anschließend aktiviere es.
+Search for "Z-Downloads" in your WordPress plugin directory and install it, then activate it.

 == Frequently Asked Questions ==

-= Ist Z-Downloads kostenlos? =
+= Is Z-Downloads free? =

-Ja!
-Die Grundlegenden Funktionen sind kostenlos.

-Für erweiterte Funktionen gibt es [Z-Downloads Premium](https://code.urban-base.net/z-downloads?utm_source=wporg), das beinhaltet zum Beispiel die Ausgabe von MD5 und SHA1 Hashwerten oder unbegrenzte Dateien je ZIP-Archiv.

-= Für wen ist dieses Plugin? =

-Blogger und Webseitenbetreiber, die verschiedene Downloads anbieten.

-= Ist dieses Plugin DSGVO konform? =

-Ja, es werden keine Personenbezogene Daten von Besuchern gespeichert.
-Die IP-Adresse wird standardmäßig anonymisiert, in den Einstellungen kann dies aber geändert werden.

-= In welcher Sprache ist das Plugin? =

-Z-Downloads ist in Deutsch und Englisch übersetzt, weitere Sprachen können einfach hinzugefügt werden.
+Yes!
+The basic functions are free.

+For advanced functions there is [Z-Downloads Premium](https://code.urban-base.net/z-downloads?utm_source=wporg), this includes for example the output of MD5 and SHA1 hash values or unlimited files per ZIP archive.

+= Who is this plugin for? =

+Bloggers and website operators who offer various downloads.

+= Is this plugin GDPR (DSGVO) compliant? =

+Yes, no personal data of visitors is saved.
+By default, the IP address is anonymized, but this can be changed in the settings.

+= What language is the plugin in? =

+Z-Downloads is translated into German and English, other languages can easily be added.

 == Screenshots ==

-1.  Übersicht aller hochgeladenen Dateien

-2. Detailansicht ZIP-Archiv

-3. Detailansicht Datei mit Audioplayer
+1. Overview of all uploaded files

+2. Detailed view ZIP archive

+3. Detail view file with audio player

-4. Dashboard mit Download Statistik
+4. Dashboard with download statistics

-5. Neues Archiv erstellen
+5. Create a new archive

-6. Archiv Übersicht in einer Tabelle
+6. Archive overview in a table

 == Changelog ==

-= 1.1.0 =
+= 1.2.0 =

-- New: Download Buttons mit Text und Icons
-- New: Download Buttons nur mit Icons
-- New: Dateien direkt in der Übersichtsliste löschen
-- New: Hinweis wenn eine Datei schon hochgeladen wurde
-- New: Log anzeigen
-- New: Hilfe und erste Schritte für Einsteiger
-- Update: Kompatibel mit WordPress 5.3
+-   New: you can activate the direct URL path for PDF files
-- Update: UI Verbesserungen
+-   Update: Various bug fixes

-= Frühere Versionen =
+= Earlier versions =

-- Den Änderungsverlauf von früheren Versionen findest du hier: [Z-Downloads Release Notes](https://code.urban-base.net/z-downloads/release-notes/?utm_source=wporg)
+-   You can find the change history from previous versions here: [Z-Downloads release notes](https://code.urban-base.net/z-downloads/release-notes/?utm_source=wporg)

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =

-- New: Download Buttons mit Text und Icons
-- New: Download Buttons nur mit Icons
-- New: Dateien direkt in der Übersichtsliste löschen
-- New: Hinweis wenn eine Datei schon hochgeladen wurde
-- New: Log anzeigen
-- New: Hilfe und erste Schritte für Einsteiger
-- Update: Kompatibel mit WordPress 5.3
-- Update: UI Verbesserungen
+-   You can activate the direct URL path for PDF files.